thomaslenaour/ytrack/subjects/select-invoices-order-desc/README.md

 ### Instructions

-In order to carry out a statistical study, you must obtain information on all invoices where the destination country is: `Bordeaux`,` Paris` or `Stuttgart`
+In order to carry out a statistical study, you must obtain information on all invoices where the destination city is: `Bordeaux`,` Paris` or `Stuttgart`

 The result must be ordered in descending order based on the `Total` price.